 We welcome applications to study for the MRes in Energy Demand Studies at Loughborough as a self-funded, standalone, one-year programme, with the possibility for the most capable candidates to apply for a PhD studentship.

 Students need to be based close to their chosen university to satisfactorily follow the course and to benefit from the associated programme of site visits, laboratory and field work.

 You are required to submit a CV and a combined covering letter/personal statement using our online application form (available only during recruitment periods).Your covering letter/personal statement should indicate your interest in our research areas and the relevance of your own skills and experience.

 Shortlisted applicants will be invited to an interview with senior members of the Centre management team.
-A part of the interview will be devoted to a discussion of preparatory material provided in advance.

-If there is a good match between your background and qualifications and the objectives of the Centre, you will be invited to make a formal application to UCL or Loughborough University, with the full support of the CDT and its staff (CDTs are technically not able to make offers on behalf of the University).
+If there is a good match between your background and qualifications and the objectives of the Centre, you will be invited to make a formal application to Loughborough University, with the full support of the CDT and its staff (CDTs are technically not able to make offers on behalf of the University).

 It is advisable to prepare the CV, personal statement/covering letter before starting to complete the online form.